hzozo/kubeedge_thesis_demo/README.md

 ### Publish the fault injector application

-The mapper application is written in Golang and its purpose is to process the previously published data via MQTT and publish it via MQTT once again, this time in a standard format defined by KubeEdge.
+The fault injector application is written in Golang and its purpose is to introduce a third temperature and humidity measurement, so we have 3 signals to run triple modular redundancy on.
+In this case - to save system resources - the third - faulty - signal is not registered in KubeEdge but only exists in the go program itself, in which the TMR algorithm is implemented which will then

 #### Below commands must be executed on the edge node